alfred1137/SG-Bank-Interest-cal/memory-bank/systemPatterns.md

 ```

 ## Key Technical Decisions
 - **Frontend Framework/Library:** None.
 Pure HTML, CSS, and JavaScript for simplicity and minimal overhead, suitable for a "minisite."
+All source code files (`index.html`, `style.css`, `script.js`) are located in the repository root for direct GitHub Pages deployment.
 - **Styling:** Tailwind CSS CDN for utility-first styling, supplemented by inline CSS for specific custom styles.
 - **Data Storage:** No persistent data storage (database, local storage) is used.
 All inputs are ephemeral and processed in real-time.
 - **Backend:** No backend required.
 All calculations are performed client-side.